enocol/HelloMicroverse/README.md

 # Hello Microverse <a name="about-project">HelloMicroverse</a>

-**Hello Microverse** is a HTML/Css project that display a "Hello Microverse" text.
+**Hello Microverse** is a HTML/Css project that display a colorfull "Hello Microverse" text.

 ## 🛠 Built With <a name="built-with">Visual Studio</a>